MuhammadOHijazi/MuhammadOHijazi/README.md

 ## Hi there 👋

 # 💫 About Me:
-📱Mobile Engineer <br>🤖 ITE 5th Student specializes in AI <br>😁 Entrepreneurial person <br>📎 Volunteer in multi organizations in Syria, Damascus<br>🧑🏻‍🏫 ICT Teacher in GP
+📱Mobile Engineer <br>🤖 ITE 5th Student specializes in AI <br>😁 Entrepreneurial person <br>📎 Volunteer in multi organizations in Syria, Damascus<br>🧑🏻‍🏫 ICT Teacher in GPA

 ## 🌐 Socials: